chipsi007/wufuc/README.md

 - Byte pattern-based patching, which means it will usually keep working even after new updates come out.
 - Absolutely zero dependencies.

-## How to use unattended feature in the batch setup scripts

-`install_wufuc.bat` and `uninstall_wufuc.bat` both support two command line parameters that can used alone or be combined to change the behavior of the scripts:

-- `/NORESTART` - Automatically declines rebooting after the setup finishes.
-- `/UNATTENDED` - Skips all prompts for user interaction, and automatically restarts unless `/NORESTART` is also specified.

-These must be used from an elevated command line prompt.

 ## How it works

 Basically, inside a system file called `wuaueng.dll` there are two functions responsible for the CPU check: `IsDeviceServiceable(void)` and `IsCPUSupported(void)`.